 To begin work in this statistics area of concentration, you must meet the following requirements:

 - You must have completed the basic statistical and methodological course requirements for the PhD program.

 - Your supervisory committee must be established, and include one member related to the statistics area of concentration: a School of Nursing graduate faculty member who is currently teaching quantitative methodology in nursing; a School of Nursing faculty member who is also a CSSS affiliate faculty member; and/or a core faculty member from CSSS.

-- If your program of study has already been approved by your supervisory committee, you will need to submit a revised program of study to Academic Services.
+- If your program of study has already been approved by your supervisory committee, you will need to submit a revised program of study to Student and Academic Services.

 Your Coursework Proposal describes your course work's relevance to the statistics area of concentration, and should contain the following elements: